torvalds/linux/Documentation/openrisc/openrisc_port.rst

 3) Running on FPGA (optional)

 The OpenRISC community typically uses FuseSoC to manage building and programming an SoC into an FPGA.
-The below is an example of programming a De0 Nano development board with the OpenRISC SoC.
+The below is an example of programming a De0 Nayes development board with the OpenRISC SoC.
 During the build FPGA RTL is code downloaded from the FuseSoC IP cores repository and built using the FPGA vendor tools.
-Binaries are loaded onto the board with openocd.
+Binaries are loaded onto the board with opeyescd.

 ::